-For performing different tasks in Excel you may need to count the occurrence number of each value.
-Agenda for this article is to show you how to count the number of occurrences of each value in a column in Excel.
+For performing different tasks in Excel, you may need to count the occurrence number of each value.
+The agenda for this article is to show you how to count the number of occurrences of each value in a column in Excel.
 In this case, we’ll demonstrate 5 easy and quick methods regarding this problem.
 So, let’s go through the article to perform the task efficiently.

-Before proceeding to the tutorial, let’s get to know today’s practice workbook.
+Before proceeding to the tutorial, let’s get to know today’s dataset.

 Here we have Sales Rep, City, and Salary columns.
 There are a few values that are repeated within the columns for making the examples understandable.
 Sales Rep and City are columns of text values and Salary for numbers values.
-This relation and data set are for practice purposes only.
+This relation and dataset are for practice purposes only.

-Using the COUNTIF function we can count the number of occurrences of each value in a column or range.
+Using the COUNTIF function, we can count the number of occurrences of each value in a column or range.
 It’s simple and easy.
 Let’s see it in action.

-Let’s write the formula for counting the Customer Name in our example Excel workbook
+Let’s write the formula for counting the Sales Rep in our example Excel workbook

 Oh!
-It’s providing faultary value.
+It’s providing faulty value.
 We made a mistake.

 This time it provided the correct values.

-But think a little bit, whether this is in a format to fetch value in at the very first glance?
+But think a little bit about whether this is in a format to fetch value at the very first glance.
 No, this is neither providing the insides fast nor an eye pleasant form.

 To make our result from where we can derive the insides faster, we can take help from Excel Sort & Filter feature.